-When you copy literal phrasings of another author (or your own, previous work), you are citing another text.
+When you copy literal phrasings of another author (or your own, previous work), you're citing another text.
 Some quick guidelines:

-- Refer to the source of the citation immediately after the citation
+- Refer to the source immediately after the citation

 - If you use a footnote reference style, also add the page number

 - Is it a citation of 40 words or more?
-This is a block quote.
+Then it's a block quote.
 Block quotes start on a new line, are indented, and don't need quotation marks

 There are some advantages to citing: